link1905/system-design-101/content/docs/system-administration/system-protection/rate-limiting.md

 ## Token Bucket

 The **Token Bucket** is similar but more flexible than the **Leaky Bucket**.

-Tokens represent the *permission* to process a request, and are added to the bucket at a steady rate.
+- Each token represents the permission to process a request.
+- Tokens are added to the bucket at a steady rate.

 Imagine we have a bucket of tokens.